Investigation Guide

 • Metro areas that span states.
 Memphis metro includes DeSoto County, Mississippi.
 Kansas City metro spans Kansas and Missouri.
 Portland metro includes Clark County, Washington.
 Cincinnati metro includes Campbell and Kenton counties in Kentucky.

 • NYC borough-county confusion.
-Brooklyn = Kings County.
-Manhattan = New York County.
-Staten Island = Richmond County.
+Brooklyn is Kings County.
+Manhattan is New York County.
+Staten Island is Richmond County.
 Searching "New York County" returns Manhattan results only.

 The fix: use address history and relative connections to establish the correct county before committing to a court or jail portal search.
 Our guide to finding someone by name and city walks through how to narrow the correct jurisdiction systematically.